Wetherill Park: Parks and recreation

 The suburb features a large recreational park and an urban forest, Wetherill Park Nature Reserve.
 Adjacent to that Reserve is the Emerson Street Reserve, which is a 6-hectare, rectangular-shaped sports ground which features a walking track, a tennis facility, a skate park, a basketball court, cricket practice nets and a soccer field.
+Nineveh Reserve is a passive recreation park situated between the Liverpool–Parramatta T-way and Cobbet Street.
 Although not in the suburb, Rosford Street Reserve is adjacent to the eastern outskirts of Wetherill Park.

 As part of Fairfield City Council's Parks Improvement Program, Shakespeare Park was upgraded in 2006.

 Places of worship

 Wetherill Park is home to a large Vietnamese Buddhist temple, Phuoc Hue Temple, which was visited by Prince Charles in 1994.

 Notable residents

-Wetherill Park was once home to famous Italian footballer, Christian Vieri.
+Wetherill Park was once home to Italian footballer, Christian Vieri.